 No, participants will not be allowed to complete PDP within 2 years.
 It is important that participants complete the PDP over 3 years so that they have time and space to apply their learning.
 Participants are required to complete some Professional Development in every year of PDP.

-7. Do teachers who have already attained DECCE-L and/or a Degree have to complete the Compulsory Module?
+7. Do educators who have already attained DECCE-L and/or a Degree have to complete the Compulsory Module?

 Yes, all participants have to complete the Compulsory Module in their first year of the PDP regardless of